Click here to open in a new window

 Book Reviews and Review Essays

 Review of Before the Religious Right: Liberal Protestants, Human Rights, and the Polarization of the United States.
 By Gene Zubovich.
 Philadelphia: University of Pennsylvania Press, 2022.
 408pp.
-International Bulletin of Mission Research (forthcoming).
+International Bulletin of Mission Research 47, no. 2 (April 2023).

 Review of Rotary International and the Selling of American Capitalism.
 By Brendan Goff.
 Cambridge, MA: Harvard University Press, 2021.
 456pp.
 Journal of American History 109, no. 3 (December 2022).